Table of Contents

 Optimizing images enhances the visual appeal and user experience of your website.
 When users find relevant and visually appealing images in search results, they are more likely to click through to your website and engage with your content.

-Image search provides an additional avenue for users to discover your website.
 Optimizing your images for relevant keywords and ensuring they appear in image search results can attract new visitors and expand your audience.

 Strategies for Image SERP Optimization